Fresh Egg's Predictions for 2019 - What does the future hold?

 What we said: Having witnessed what Microsoft was doing with its ‘Cognitive Services’ proposition, we predicted that 2018 would see AI and machine learning incorporated into a lot more technology, software and online services.

 What happened?
 ‘AI’ is one of those terms you hear a lot, but there has been more evidence recently of brands implementing it, rather than just talking about.
 Examples include airline KLM’s use of machine learning powered chatbots and Amazon’s continued refinement of its powerful search functionality.
-There are also examples from Persado who are using AI
+There are also examples from Persado who are using AI to write copy for adverts and when tested, these ads are being found to outperform those written by humans in many instances.

 Did we get it right?
 Yes, although the use of AI and machine learning is not necessarily a reality (yet) for some.